sheisol310/Flix/readME.md

 </p>

 ### Notes
-1. How to view the app on various device sizes and orientations?
+A. How to view the app on various device sizes and orientations?
 <p>
 Adding different constraints to let each object know the relative distances respecting to other objects so that they know where to locate on various device sizes.
 </p>

-2. How to display the app on a real device?
+B. How to display the app on a real device?
 <p>
-a.
-Connect the Iphone with the MAC <br>
+1. Connect the Iphone with the MAC <br>
-b.
-Go to account to add your account that is the same as the one on your phone <br>
+2. Go to account to add your account that is the same as the one on your phone <br>
-c.
-Click the project, find a section called "Signing & Capabilities."
+3. Click the project, find a section called "Signing & Capabilities."
 Then look at the name in "Bundle Identifier," the end of the name should be ".app."
 That is to say the whole name should look like: company.project.app <br>
-d.
-Replace the simulator with your phone device, and run it. <br>
+4. Replace the simulator with your phone device, and run it. <br>
-e.
-Look at your iPhone and the app will be installed automatically in few seconds. <br>
+5. Look at your iPhone and the app will be installed automatically in few seconds. <br>
-f.
-There may be a error message telling you that the app is not authorized.
+6. There may be a error message telling you that the app is not authorized.
 Don't get panic, follow the steps. <br>
-g.
-On your iPhone.
+7. On your iPhone.
 Go to Settings --> General --> Device Management --> click your app and make your phone trust it. <br>
 </p>